-38. Initially, Sarah Hosszu was not scheduled to come to the event, due to a prior commitment elsewhere, but she became available when that event was called off.
+- 38. Initially, Sarah Hosszu was not scheduled to come to the event, due to a prior commitment elsewhere, but she became available when that event was called off.
 As a condition for her to come and compete during the Nego-Abu Cup, she requested first-class air travel to Nego-Town from Western Europe, where she was scheduled to appear immediately before the Nego-Abu Cup.
 The steering committee accepted her request, and Blue informed the steering committee of her participation.
 For Hosszu's participation, Blue made a notice to the steering committee, which was copied to Red, as shown in Exhibit 10.

-39. Red and Yellow planned to organize a massive publicity drive for the Nego-Abu Cup.
+Both the steering committee and Red Corp. replied to Blue that they would welcome the participation of Hosszu. - 39.
+Red and Yellow planned to organize a massive publicity drive for the Nego-Abu Cup.
 The fact that it will be team competition where Negoland and Arbitria fight face to face as countries helped elevate the public's interest in both countries.
 Also, the roster of globally renowned teams and athletes, including Red's volleyball and basketball teams, Margaret Williams, Jack Tiger, Carl Bolt and Sarah Hosszu, bolstered sales of tickets, which were sold out immediately.
 TV stations in Arbitria took great interest in the event and bought broadcasting rights primarily for games featuring well-known teams and athletes.
 Internet streaming in Negoland is based on pay-per-view.
 Revenue from Internet streaming will depend on how many viewers purchase events for viewing via the Internet.
 Revenue generated from the sold-out ticket sales, operating costs and income from sales of broadcasting rights based on the prices agreed by TV networks are outlined below for each sport category.